RoMTHoS/RoMTHoS/README.md

 # Hi there, I'm Romain - aka RoMTHoS 👋

-## I'm a Web Developer, and Freelancer !!
+## I'm a Freelance Front-End Developper !!

 ### I specialize in Javascript mainly with React !!